Polyurethane protects wood from scratches, while linseed oil seals the wood grain. So, can you apply polyurethane over linseed oil?

 - Fine and ultra-fine grit sandpaper

-1. Clean and Sand the Linseed Oil
+1. Clean and Sand the Finish

 To clean the Linseed Oil finish, do the following things.